vijethx/100-days-of-code/LOG.md

 Started picking up pace.
 Worked a bit on the website I was building for a friend.
 Should be done with the basic structure (w/ dummy content) in a couple of days.

 The current week's focus is on learning HTML, CSS and JavaScript, in-depth if possible and building a couple of projects along the way.

+### Day 8: March 18, 2024

+Late start to the day.
+Will spend an hour or two working on the website I'm building.